Data Privacy Statement of Film- und Medienfestival gGmbH for itfs.de and itfs.picturepipe.net

 - Erasure of the data / restriction of data processing

-Your data will be erased, in principle, if your consent has discontinued or if the data is no longer required for the purpose of the data processing and if there is no other legal basis for or justified interest in continued storage and processing.
-If, however, this data still has to be stored due to existing statutory or contractual obligations or requirements of public authorities (e.g. warranty, financial bookkeeping), then data processing is restricted by marking and blocking the data.
-In the event that the purpose of the data processing is changed compared with the original purpose, we shall inform you of this in a manner that is in conformity with data protection law and comply with the requirements of data protection law.
+In principle, your data will be deleted if your consent has lapsed or if it is no longer required for the purpose of data processing and there is no other legal basis or justified interest in further storage and processing.
+However, if this data still has to be saved due to existing legal, official or contractual obligations (e.g. warranty, financial accounting), data processing is restricted by marking and blocking this data.
+In the event of a change in the purpose of data processing compared to the original purpose, we will inform you in accordance with data protection regulations and comply with data protection regulations.

 - Rights of the data subject

 As the data subject whose data is being processed, you are entitled to the following rights:

 - Right to be given information (Art.
 15 GDPR)

 You have the right to obtain information from us on the personal data stored on you.
 This encompasses, in particular, information on the purposes of the processing, the categories of the personal data processed, the categories of recipient to whom the processed personal data has been or will be disclosed, the period of storage, the existence of the right to rectification or erasure of personal data, to restriction of processing and to object to such processing, the existence of a right to lodge a complaint, the source of your data if it was not collected by us, and the existence of automated decision-making, including profiling, and, if applicable, meaningful information on the details.
 You further have the right to receive a copy of your personal data undergoing processing by us.

 You have the right to obtain from us without undue delay the rectification of inaccurate personal data and the right to have incomplete personal data completed.